In Waldorf's Favor

 We can say more.
 Steiner was extremely well-versed in his central subject, occultism or esotericism.
 He had studied the work of prior spiritual leaders and he made numerous “improvements" to their teachings.
 His theology and cosmology are intricate and wonderfully detailed.

 His vision was extremely reassuring.
-He placed humanity at the very center of the universe, loved by the gods, and destined for divinity.
-(His most immediate influence was Theosophy, which places God or the gods — theos — at the center.
-Anthroposophy puts man — anthropos — at the center.)
+He placed humanity at the very center of the universe, beloved of the gods and destined for divinity.
+(Steiner's most immediate influence was Theosophy, which places God or the gods — theos — at the center.
+Anthroposophy puts man — anthropo — at the center.)

 We need to bear all this in mind when critiquing Steiner and the results of his doctrines.
 Admiration of Steiner is fundamental to the Waldorf movement, and that admiration is not hard to understand.
 If we ultimately decide that there are deep problems both in the movement and in the thinking (largely Steiner’s) that fuels it, we need to recognize the context of admiration in which the movement grew and exists today.

-Here is an assortment of quotations in which Steiner explains the rationale behind Waldorf education.
+Here is an assortment of quotations in which Steiner explains the thinking that underlies Waldorf education.
 He uses many alluring words that are virtually guaranteed to elicit our approval — love, beauty, joy, truth.
 The question is whether the statements he makes about these concepts make sense.
-Steiner allures, but does he do more?
-In the following list, I will — in each instance — state the case for Waldorf as positively as possible, then I will quote Steiner.
+Steiner allures, but does he do anything more?
+In the following list, I will — in each instance — state the case for Waldorf education as positively as possible, then I will quote Steiner.
 Read his words and determine whether you find them sensible, true, and/or wise.
 In some cases, perhaps you will.
 In other cases, you may find that — putting it mildly — they give you pause.

-[I will be quoting Steiner.
+(I will be quoting Steiner.
 But he is gone.
-To consider what Waldorf teachers say today, long after Steiner's departure, see "Today", "Today Too, and "Today 3".
+To consider what Waldorf teachers say today, long after Steiner's departure, see "Today", "Today Too", and "Today 3".
 Spokesmen for Waldorf education still use the terms and propositions set out by Steiner.
 Waldorf education now is much as it was originally.
-If it had merit then, it still has merit in the same measure.
-But if it never had much merit...]
+If Waldorf education had merit then, it may still have merit today in the same measure.
+But if it never had much merit, then the implications for Waldorf education today are disturbing.)

 "In nature, my dear children [Steiner was addressed young students], it is often just as it is with people.
 There, too, much is often hidden that is good, much that is beautiful.
 Many people are not noticed because the good in them is concealed, it has not yet been found.
 You must try to awaken the feeling that will enable you to find the good people in the crowd." — Rudolf Steiner, DISCUSSIONS WITH TEACHERS (Anthroposophic Press, 1997), p.
 76.

-"[W]hen a human being is absorbed in the contemplation of a great work of art the etheric body is being influenced.
-Through the work of art one divines something higher and more noble than is offered by the ordinary environment of the senses, and in this process one is forming and transforming the life-body.
-Religion is a powerful way to purify and ennoble the etheric body.
-Here is where the religious impulses have their tremendous purpose in human evolution." — Rudolf Steiner, THE EDUCATION OF THE CHILD (Anthroposophic Press, 1996), p.
+"[W]hen a human being is absorbed in the contemplation of a great work of art the etheric body [an invisible body that, according to Waldorf belief, incarnates around age seven] is being influenced.
+Through the work of art one divines something higher and more noble than is offered by the ordinary environment of the senses, and in this process one is forming and transforming the life-body [i.e., the etheric body]." — Rudolf Steiner, THE EDUCATION OF THE CHILD (Anthroposophic Press, 1996), p.
 12.

 Waldorf schools put little academic pressure on students,